 The unless statement in panrecord-of-last-focussed-window prevents my drop-down terminal Equake “window” from “counting” for history tracking purposes.

-switch-to-last-focussed-window essentially just switches to the last focussed window, after making sure it still exists.
-(If not, the window which was focussed before that one, or else don’t switch and display message to user.)
+The switch-to-last-focussed-window function essentially just switches to the last focussed window, after making sure it still exists.
+(If not, switch to the window which was focussed before that one, or the one before that one, or else don’t switch and display message indicating this to the user.)

-(define-key *root-map* (kbd "s-f") "switch-to-last-focussed-window") means that I can double tap s-f to switch to the last focussed window, no matter which group it belongs to.
+The last line, (define-key *root-map* (kbd "s-f") "switch-to-last-focussed-window"), means that I can double tap s-f (since my StumpWM prefix key is set to s-f with (set-prefix-key (kbd "s-f"))) to switch to the last focussed window, no matter which group it belongs to.

 I continue to really enjoy the power that StumpWM’s Common Lisp underpinnings provides the user!